www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/gho/_introduction.md

 }
 ```

-In addition to limiting the number of points used in a given time period, we limit the "complexity" of any given
+In addition to limiting the number of API points used in a given time period, we limit the "complexity" of any given
 request.
-The more complex the query, the higher its complexity score.
-If this score exceeds our maximum, the request
-will be rejected and an error response will be returned.
+If this score exceeds our maximum, the request will be rejected and an error response will be returned.

-In general, the more complex a query, the higher its cost.
-We reserve the right to change the costs for each query,
+We reserve the right to adjust the complexity score of any given field at any time.
+However, for the time being, a
-and the budgets for API keys, at any time.
-However, for the time being, a query's complexity score can be estimated
+query's complexity score can be estimated like so:
-like so:

-For non-connections (e.g. an employee or a department query)
-  - simply add up each field being requested.
+* For non-connections (e.g. an employee or a department query): simply add up each field being requested.

-For connections (e.g an employees or departments query)
+* For connections (e.g an employees or departments query): add up all requested fields and multiply by the number of
-  - add up all requested fields and multiply by the number of requested records (e.g. the first or last argument)
+requested records (e.g. the `first` or `last` argument)

+Clients can determine a query's complexity score by also requesting the `complexityInfo` object (see example to the
+right).

 ## A Basic Request
 ```graphql